madgekelly/vessel_feature_based_classifiction_of_rop/README.md

 and Graphics_, 74, pp.72-94.

 2) Nisha, K.L., Sreelekha, G., Savithri, S.P., Mohanachandran, P. and Vinekar, A., 2017.
-Fusion of structure adaptive ltering and mathematical morphology for vessel segmentation in fundus images of infants with retinopathy of prematurity. _30th canadian conference on electrical and computer engineering_, Windsor.
+Fusion of structure adaptive filtering and mathematical morphology for vessel segmentation in fundus images of infants with retinopathy of prematurity. _30th canadian conference on electrical and computer engineering_, Windsor.
 New York: IEEE, pp.1{6.

 3) Poletti, E., Grisan, E. and Ruggeri, A., 2012.
-Image-level tortuosity estimation in wide- eld retinal images from infants with retinopathy of prematurity. _2012 annual international conference of the ieee engineering in medicine and biology society_, San Diego.
+Image-level tortuosity estimation in wide- field retinal images from infants with retinopathy of prematurity. _2012 annual international conference of the ieee engineering in medicine and biology society_, San Diego.
 New York: IEEE, pp.4958-4961.